 Java 10 is out !!!

-As we, all know oracle has switched from feature-driven release model to time-based release model in which new version of JDK will be released every 6 months.
+As we, all know oracle has switched from a feature-driven release model to a time-based release model in which new version of JDK will be released every 6 months.
 Java 9 was released on 21st of September last year and 6 months later on March 20th 2018 Java 10 was released.

 The major features are local type inference, Application CDS, and Root Certificates included in jdk.
 With these root certificate oracle aiming towards making open jdk to have enterprise features.